 When salt loses its flavor, it also loses its purpose and becomes useless.
 The common practice in Jesus’s day was to throw tasteless salt out onto the street where it would be trampled on by people and animals.

 Sometimes we lose our saltiness as believers.
 We don’t intend to, it just happens.
 We get caught up in our mundane daily routines, go through crisis after crisis or get hurt by another church member.
 Little by little we lose our taste for salvation.
 The incredible joy we once felt diminishes and we find ourselves just going through the motions.
 Then, one day we wake up and realize we’ve lost our purpose too.
 We’ve become ineffective Christians, something we never wanted to be.
 But unlike salt, that cannot regain its flavor once it is gone, we don’t have to remain stuck in this pattern of joyless, tasteless being.
 We can turn to Jesus and regain the purpose and zest for salvation we once had!
 And we can once again be useful and productive for the kingdom of God!

 Jesus has called us to be “the salt of the earth”.
 Because, when we share our faith, we are giving the unsaved world all of the redeeming qualities of salt.
 We are showing them the stabile foundation we already have in Christ.
 And the thirst quenching, life sustaining, preserving power that they can have in Jesus too.
 Together, may we season the life of an unsaved person with the knowledge and grace of Jesus Christ each and every day!

 (P.S.
 I follow back.)

-Follow me on Facebook
+Like me on Facebook

-Connie Rowland is the creator of Master's Hand Collection, A series of Christian digital artwork that depicts God's hand in our lives.
+Connie Rowland is the Artist and Blogger behind Master's Hand Collection, a series of Christian artwork that depicts God's hand in our lives.
 Each picture features an inspirational word spelled out in American Sign Language with a corresponding Bible verse.
 Check out the About page for more info on Master's Hand Collection and Connie.

-Where I Linkup:
+Where I Linkup